mcneel/developer.rhino3d.com/_guide_topics/rhino-python/hacking_atom.md

 ---

 # Running and Testing the Atom rhino-python package from source

+I updated the rhino-python Atom package to support configuring the Python search path which I plan to deploy when we release MR5.1.
+The document describes how to install and run it from source so some of you can test and give feedback.

   - open a terminal window pointing to the directory where you want to clone the rhino-python package and type:
     ```
     git clone https://github.com/mcneel/rhino-python.git